bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 So I was saying, remember at the end of the process, we spliced in some money into a channel in order to break subset sum?
 That's cool, that's off-chain to on-chain privacy bleed is what I call it, right?
 Because the privacy embedded in committing money into the channel gets bled through into the on-chain because the subset sum gets broken.
-It's cool, But it doesn't really work if the amount of money you put off chain is .0001 BTC, and the amount of money you're putting on chain is 10 BTC.
+It's cool, But it doesn't really work if the amount of money you put off chain is .0001 BTC, and the amount of money you're putting on-chain is 10 BTC.
 Because that is just a tiny delta in the subset sum analysis.
 Nothing much, just mention tolerance.
 You can put a little delta value in your subset sum and get more solutions.
 And obviously it's gonna come out.
 So I'm thinking like, I don't know, top of my head like 10%, maybe if the off-chain is like 10% of the on-chain, it's okay.
 Maybe if the off-chain is only like 1%, maybe it's not okay.
-Question, yeah?

-[Audience]: Do you have to include the eventual?
+[Audience]: "Do you have to include the eventual?"

 Ah, good question, good question.
 I remember thinking about this, yeah.